FbW43-2/bdl02_Sara_git_cheatsheet/README.md

  This command creates an empty Git repository.

 From now on we can make changes to our files and permenently save those changes.

+## 4. Save changes
+1. `git add .` (or `git add -A`)

+    `git add` tells Git that you want to include the latest changes in the next commit.
+However, changes are not actually recorded until you run `git commit`.

+2. `git commit -m "Meaningful message here"`

+    A commit is the Git equivalent of a "save".

+3. `git push`

+    This command sends the committed changes to a server.
+It is used to upload local repository content to a remote repository.
+Collapse